Please read the latest information.

 We would recommend that visitors book bikes in advance to ensure you have the right bikes at your preferred location.

-The Bike Place Kielder is at the Kielder Cycle Centre located near to the Castle .
+The Bike Place Kielder have two centres at Kielder; one located near to Kielder Castle and a second at Kielder Waterside .
 The centre offers an array of bikes, we also continue to organise MTB events.
 Due to the popularity of cycling at Kielder Water & Forest Park we strongly recommend that you book in advance during the school holidays.